Scotiabank Arena: 21st century

 In 2003, MLSE completed a $5-million upgrade of the arena, including a new LED signage system.
 During the summer of 2015, a $10-million upgrade of the arena was carried out, which included the installation of a new scoreboard four times larger than the previous one.
-The old scoreboard was later installed at Ricoh Coliseum.
+The old scoreboard was later installed at Ricoh Coliseum in Exhibition Place.

 In the winter of 2003–2004, the Alcohol and Gaming Commission of Ontario imposed a seven-day penalty on the arena for "permitting drunken patrons to be in the licensed patrons[sic]" in the fall of 2002 at a Toronto Maple Leafs game and also a Rolling Stones concert.
 As a result of these misdemeanours, there was no alcohol served at the arena from December 21 to 28 in 2003.
 The venue had multiple major events during this time frame, which included a Toronto Raptors–Orlando Magic game on December 21, a Toronto Maple Leafs–Florida Panthers game on December 23, and Disney on Ice: Toy Story 2, which ran from December 25, 2003, to January 1, 2004.

 On September 6, 2014, a group of statues known as Legends Row was unveiled outside the arena at the southwest corner of the building.
 The statues were situated in multiple waves from 2014 to 2016 and include Ted Kennedy, Johnny Bower, Darryl Sittler, Borje Salming, Syl Apps, George Armstrong, Mats Sundin, Dave Keon, Turk Broda, and Tim Horton.
 In 2017, the final four statues were unveiled including Red Kelly, Frank Mahovlich, Charlie Conacher, and Wendel Clark.
 Legends Row now features 14 life-sized statues of former Maple Leaf players alongside a 9 m granite players' bench.